MicrosoftDocs/Advertising-docs/BingAds/scripts/solutions/accessing-google-services.md

   Copy the grant code and enter it in the console window at the prompt.
 The PowerShell script then returns a refresh token.
 In the [example script](#example-script), set `refreshToken` to the refresh token that the PowerShell script returned.
 You should treat the refresh token like you would a password; if someone gets hold of it, they have access to your resources.

-15. In the [example scripts](accessing-google-services.md), set the credentials object's `clientId`, `clientSecret`, and `refreshToken` fields to the values you received in steps 13 and 14.
+15. In the [example solutions](index.md) that access Google services, set the credentials object's `clientId`, `clientSecret`, and `refreshToken` fields to the values you received in steps 13 and 14.